nischalshrestha/tr808-pi/README.md

 *Art made by [Craiyon, formerly DALL·E mini](https://www.craiyon.com).
 The prompt: A drum machine next to a piece of pie.*

 This project is a demonstration of emulating the Roland TR-808 drum machine in Sonic Pi.
 I was inspired by GUI-based versions such as [tr808r](https://coolbutuseless.github.io/package/tr808r/) and [Roland's online version of TR-808](https://roland50.studio) and decided to make a lightweight text-based version.
 The samples were taken from [this free resource by Michael Fischer](http://machines.hyperreal.org/manufacturers/Roland/TR-808/).

+> **Warning**

+This is still a work in progress and will likely evolve rapidly, but most of it is already functional and will likely remain the same with possible enhancements and tweaks.

 ## How do I get it?